Hotel Congress

-The Hotel Congress is a federally-recognized historic building located in downtown Tucson.
+The Hotel Congress is a federally recognized historic building located in downtown Tucson, Arizona.
 It was built in 1918 and designed by the Los Angeles architectural firm William and Alexander Curlett as part of an expansion of Congress Street and in conjunction with the theatrical venue Rialto Theatre, which sits north of Congress Street.
 The rear of the building faces the historic Amtrak Southern Pacific train station, built by Southern Pacific in 1907.
 In addition to being a hotel, the Hotel Congress building also houses a restaurant, bar and music venue.
 The name "The Congress Hotel" was chosen through a naming competition organized by the Arizona Daily Star newspaper in 1918.
 The winning suggestion was announced on April 30, 1918, and it was submitted by Dorit Dinkel, who won $15 worth of baby bonds for having their name chosen.
-The Hotel Congress and its owners since 1985, Richard Oseran and Shana Oseran, have been a key cultural institution and boosters in the early 21st Century redevelopment of Downtown Tucson.
+The Hotel Congress and its owners since 1985, Richard Oseran and Shana Oseran, have been a key cultural institution and boosters in the early 21st-century redevelopment of Downtown Tucson.

-The Hotel is known for being the site of the capture of gangster and bank robber John Dillinger in 1934.
+The hotel is known for being the site of the capture of gangster and bank robber John Dillinger's gang in 1934.
 After a series of bank robberies, the Dillinger Gang arrived in Tucson to hide out.
 On January 22, 1934, a fire started in the basement and spread up to the third floor, where the gang resided under aliases.
 After the desk clerk contacted them through the switchboard the gang escaped by aerial ladders.
 On the request of the gang, two firemen retrieved their luggage, identifying who they were.
 After being transferred to a jail in Crown Point, Indiana, Dillinger escaped again and was eventually shot down in Chicago, Illinois.
 Local Tucson architect Roy Place rebuilt the upper floor in the same style as the original.
 A historic plaque on the south entrance of the hotel bears Place's name so it is often believed to be of his original design.